-Private lessons are $20 per half hour if you do my system.
+Private lessons are $20 per half hour if you do my system at my place.
 (You should, it works.)
 I hold a certification from the James Hill Ukuleles in the Classroom teacher certification institute and I’ve subsequently revised and rewrote and created from scratch a bulletproof system for getting the most out of you and your ukulele or guitar.

-Private lessons are $25 per half hour if we do your system.
+Private lessons are at least $25 per half hour if we do your system.
 (You saw something online, or bought a book by somebody else, or you saw a cute girl strumming something awesome on YouTube and you want me to help you learn it.)
+You should stop wasting your time on that stuff, by the way.

-Add $5 per half hour if I agree to travel to you.
+Add a travel fee if I agree to travel to you.

 Now, for my tirade….